SFU-CMPT-201/lecture-notes/06-virtual-memory.md

   and (ii) isolation of each process's memory access
 * Simply put, a process uses *virtual* memory instead of physical memory.
 * Virtual memory consists of two components, virtual address space and address translation.
+* Virtual memory is a good example that demonstrates the power of *abstractions*.

 ### Virtual Address Space